jmw5598/java-spring-mvc-sample/README.md

 * Spring MVC
 * Internalized messages to display views in spanish and english.
 * Spring Security with in memory authentication.
-* Bootstrap and Bootswatch theme to UI
+* Bootstrap and Bootswatch theme for UI